ship-nix/docs/src/servers/index.md

 ### flake.nix

-ship-nix is built on flakes because we believe it's the upcoming way to use Nix.
+{{site.name}} is built on flakes because we believe it's the upcoming way to use Nix.

 Here is a good definition of what it is: